PPMM Manual

 What are the results?

-Execute, track, and deliver priority work packages using a Kanban Board to visualize workflow and manage team capacity.
+Deliver prioritized work packages using a Kanban Board to visualize workflow and monitor progress.
 At the end of each sprint, After-Action Reviews capture lessons learned to continuously improve performance throughout the project lifecycle.

 Outputs: Priority Work Packages Delivered & Lessons Learned